orbitalquark/textadept/doc/12_Compiling.md

 ### Linux and BSD

-Linux systems need the GTK+ development libraries.
+First, Linux and BSD systems will need the [GNU C compiler][] (`gcc`) and [GNU Make][] (`make`).
+Both should be available for your distribution through a package manager.
+For example, Ubuntu includes these tools in the `build-essential` package.

+Next, the GTK+ development libraries are necessary for compiling the GUI version of Textadept.
 Your package manager should allow you to install them.
-For Debian-based distributions like Ubuntu, the package is typically called `libgtk2.0-dev`.
-Otherwise, compile and install GTK from the [GTK+ website][].
-Additionally you will need the [GNU C compiler][] (`gcc`) and [GNU Make][] (`make`).
-Both should be available for your Linux distribution through its package manager.
-For example, Ubuntu includes these tools in the `build-essential` package.
+For Debian-based Linux distributions like Ubuntu, the package is typically called `libgtk2.0-dev`.
+Otherwise, compile and install GTK+ from the [GTK+ website][].

 If you would like to compile the terminal version of Textadept, you will need the ncurses development library.
 Similarly, it should be available from your package manager.
-For Debian-based distributions like Ubuntu, the package is typically called `libncurses5-dev`.
+For Debian-based Linux distributions like Ubuntu, the package is typically called `libncurses5-dev`.
 Otherwise, compile and install ncurses from the [ncurses website][].
-Note: you should have a development version of ncurses compiled with "wide" (multibyte) character support installed.
-(Therefore, Debian users will also need `libncursesw5-dev`.)
+Note: you need to have a development version of ncurses compiled with "wide" (multibyte) character support installed.
+(Therefore, Debian users will _also_ need `libncursesw5-dev`.)

 In addition, BSD users will need to have [libiconv][] installed.